Amoz Gibson: Universal House of Justice

 In 1963, when attending the first Bahá'í International Convention in Haifa, Israel, Gibson was elected to the first Universal House of Justice, the supreme ruling body of the worldwide Bahá'í movement.
 Gibson subsequently relocated to Haifa with his family, arriving in July 1963.
 He was appointed as Convener of the Department of Holy Places and was heavily involved in the structural designs and maintenance of the Bahá'í Shrines in Haifa.
 Gibson continued to teach while travelling across the globe, visiting Baha’i communities in Europe, America and the Middle East.

 Illness and death

 Gibson was diagnosed with acute lymphoblastic leukaemia in August 1980.
 Although treatment caused his illness to go into remission for a year, it became apparent that the diagnosis was terminal.
 In the final year of his life, Gibson visited his children some of whom were ‘pioneering’ Bahá'í teachings around the world.
 He resigned from the Universal House of Justice shortly before his death.
-He died on May 14 in Haifa and was interred in the Bahá'í cemetery.
+He died on May 14 in Haifa.

 On May 15, the Universal House of Justice notified the international Bahá'í community of Gibson's death: